-When an email drops into my inbox telling me that a product has more than 1000 people waiting to get their hands on it, then of course I'm going to be interested.
+When an email drops into my inbox telling me that a product has more than 1000 people waiting to get their hands on it, of course I'm going to be interested.
 The product in question was a face mask by cult Australian brand Sand & Sky.
-The brand was launched in May by twin sisters Emily and Sarah Hamilton, and it has steadily built up a mass following with over 43K followers on Instagram (a surefire way to tell if a brand is popular).
-While most beauty brands tend to offer a bunch of different products, this is where Sand & Sky differs—there's only one product, and it's the detoxifying and brightening mask.
+The brand was launched by twin sisters Emily and Sarah Hamilton, and it has steadily built up a mass following nearly 500k followers on Instagram (a surefire way to tell if a brand is popular).

-Just two days after its release in the UK, it amassed a wait list of 1000 people, after selling 50,000 units in eight weeks worldwide.
+Just days after its release, it amassed a waitlist of 1000 people, after selling 50,000 units in eight weeks worldwide.
 The brand also garnered loads of positive reviews online, with reports that "92% of customers saw immediate results" and "83% agreed their skin was visibly cleansed and purified."

 So other than the fact it clearly has a lot of hype around it, why should we care about the mask?
 According to the official site, it is an "infused pink clay mask" that can be used as an instant detox mask to help tighten pores and boost radiance.

 After finding out all of this, I decided that to really experience the mask, I would have to make an evening of it.
-On Monday night, I settled down with the last Game of Thrones episode of the season, ready to give my skin some R&R. I figured I'd need something to help me relax while watching something so stressful.
+So, I settled down with an episode of Game of Thrones ready to give my skin some R&R. I figured I'd need something to help me relax while watching something so stressful.

 On clean skin (so post–makeup removal), I used the cute paintbrush to apply it.
 Unlike a lot of clay masks, it didn't just come out in clumps.
 Instead, it pleasingly went on smoothly, not to mention it's a gorgeous pink color (yep, I'm a millennial).